Mamata Banerjee: Chief Minister of West Bengal (2011–2026)

 She is against calling bandhs (work stoppage) although actively supported them when she was in opposition.

 Her tenure was also heavily marred by the Saradha Scam – financial embezzlement which led to the imprisonment of Madan Mitra – a former minister in her cabinet, Kunal Ghosh – a party MP, and rigorous grilling of several party men holding important posts.

-Second term, 2016–2021

-Prime Minister Modi, the Prime Minister of Bangladesh, Sheikh Hasina and the Chief Minister Banerjee at Hyderabad House, in New Delhi on 8 April 2017.

-President Kovind during a Foundation Stone laying ceremony at the 64th Annual Convocation of IIT Kharagpur, in West Bengal.
-The Governor of West Bengal, and the Chief Minister Mamata Banerjee are also seen.
+The Saradha Group financial scandal and the Rose Valley financial scandal came to light during her tenure and her painting being sold to the firms were being scrutinised by law enforcement agencies.
+One of her paintings was also sold to Sudipto Sen (central figure in the Saradha scam) for ₹1.8 crore, while 20 more of her pictures were seized from other Saradha Group shareholders.
+During her tenure she challenged the federal system of India when she ordered the arrest of CBI officials, who arrived in Kolkata to investigate the Saradha Group financial scandal.
+But CBI's attempted arrest of Kolkata Police Commissioner was also an attack on federalism.

 In the 2016 assembly elections, All India Trinamool Congress won with a landslide two-thirds majority under Mamata Banerjee winning 211 seats out of total 293, who has been elected as Chief Minister West Bengal for the second term.
 All India Trinamool Congress won with an enhanced majority contesting alone and became the first ruling party to win without an ally since 1962 in West Bengal.

-In 2017 Kanyashree, a scheme launched by her government, was ranked the best by the United Nations among 552 social sector schemes from across 62 countries.
+In 2017 Kanyashree Prakalpa, a scheme launched by her government, was ranked the best by the United Nations among 552 social sector schemes from across 62 countries.

-Third term, 2021–present

-Banerjee giving speech at Bengal Global Business Summit - 2022 in Kolkata on 20 April.